 Risso’s dolphins typically feed at night so they spend much of the day travelling slowly and logging at the surface.
 They are highly inquisitive animals that frequently breach, spy-hop and tail slap.
 They are highly sociable and are commonly seen with other cetacean species.

 Risso’s dolphins have a worldwide distribution from the tropics to temperate waters.
 They are more commonly seen around the continental shelf and in deep water.
 It is believed there is seasonal movement of Risso’s dolphins from offshore to inshore in some areas, although it is unknown if this occurs in European waters.

-Alike to other dolphins, Risso’s dolphin's are subject to threats such as entanglement in fishing gear, pollution, collisions with vessels, decreasing availability of prey, anthropogenic sound and habitat degradation.
+Like many other dolphins, Risso’s dolphins are subject to threats such as entanglement in fishing gear, pollution, collisions with vessels, decreasing availability of prey, anthropogenic sound and habitat degradation.